 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Be competent in critical analysis and evaluation of information concepts and theories related to business and management and be able to synthesise a personal view of that information with justifiable arguments.
 A view of business and management which is predominantly influenced by guided learning with a limited critical perspective.
 Primary: Honours Project, Work-based action research Seminar discussions Problem based learning Case studies Guest speakers Secondary/ Supplementary: None A1, A2, A3, A5.
 ILO1, ILO2, ILO3, ILO4, ILO5 Honours project Examination In-class tests Coursework including case studies.
-Projects Presentations HIGH3017 HIGH3027 HIGH3019 HIGH3028 HIGH3030 HIGH3032 An explanation for embedding Cognitive programme: Cognitive skills are developed through seminars, presentations, guest speakers. discussion and debate of kno wledge ga ined through ind ependent research b Key Transferable Skills: To take initiative and personal responsibility.
+Projects Presentations HIGH3017 HIGH3027 HIGH3019 HIGH3028 HIGH3030 HIGH3032 An explanation for embedding Cognitive programme: Cognitive skills are developed through seminars, presentations, guest speake Key Transferable Skills: To take initiative and personal responsibility.
 The ability to make decisions in complex and unpredictable contexts.
-To have the learning ability needed to undertake appropriate further training of a professional or equivalent nature.(FHEQ) Effective communication, oral and in writing, using a range of media which are widely used in business such as the preparation and presentation of business reports.
-Numeracy and quantitative skills including data analysis, interpretation and extrapolation.
+To have the learning ability needed to undertake appropriate further training of a professional or equivalent nature.(FHEQ) Effective communication, oral and in writing, using a range of media which are widely used in business such as the preparation and presentation of business reports. discussion and debate of kno wledge ga ined through ind ependent research t interpretation and extrapolation.
 The use of models of business problems and phenomena (GBM3.9) Effective self-management in terms of time, planning and behaviour, motivation, self-starting, individual initiative and enterprise.
 Effective performance, within a team environment, including leadership, team building, influencing and project management skills.
-Self-reflection and criticality including self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues.(GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: The ability to communicate effectively using a range of media, the ability to write business reports and communicate with colleagues.
-Demonstrate the ability to self- Primary: Self-directed study, Individual learning, Group work Seminars Feedback Secondary/ Supplementary: A1, A2, A3, A4, A5.
-ILO1, ILO2, ILO3, ILO4, ILO5 Honours project Coursework including case studies.
-Projects, Presentations Group work Seminars HIGH3027 HIGH3028 HIGH3030 HIGH3032 manage and motivate while also Presentations being and effective team member.
+Self-reflection and criticality including self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues.(GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Self-directed study, Individual learning, A1, A2, A3, ILO1, ILO2, ILO3, Honours project Coursework HIGH3027 HIGH3028 HIGH3030 The ability to communicate Group work A4, ILO4, including case HIGH3032 effectively using a range of media, Seminars A5.
+ILO5 studies. the ability to write business reports Feedback Projects, and communicate with colleagues.
+Demonstrate the ability to self- Secondary/ Presentations Group work manage and motivate while also Supplementary: Seminars Ouppicificitially.
+UCITIIIIAIS